markanewman/PythonViaWebhook/Deploy.md

 	-TemplateFile './AzureHost/azuredeploy.json' `
 	-Verbose
 ```
-7. Add in the queues
+7. Add in the queues/table
     * They cannot be automaticaly setup by in the [ARM Template][arm] _yet_
 ```{posh}
 $storageName = $deploy.Outputs['storageName'].Value